 Where can I go to get more information about the Computer Information Systems program?

 Our website has a lot of useful information to help you get started.
-You can also email our program manager at email@example.com.
+You can also email our program coordinator at firstname.lastname@example.org.

 Which CIS faculty advisor should I see if I need help?